 4. Environmental and social category

 The programme is considered to be Category B. Overall, the programme is not expected to have any significant adverse environmental or social implications.
-Environmental risks associated with activities such as construction of agricultural infrastructure or rehabilitation of rural roads will follow IFAD environmental and social policy, whichever is more stringent.
+Environmental risks associated with activities such as construction of agricultural infrastructure or rehabilitation of rural roads will follow the environmental laws of Tajikistan and IFAD environmental and social policy.
 Tajikistan has a well-developed environmental legal and regulatory framework.
 Current environmental legislation in Tajikistan includes statutory acts and laws on the following topics: (i) protection of the environment; (ii) ecological audit and monitoring; (iii) protection of flora and fauna; (iv) environmental information and education; (v) soil, water and air quality; (vi) biological safety; (vii) human health and safety; and (viii) waste and chemicals management.
 These laws, along with the regulations approved by the Government of Tajikistan (GoT), create a favorable legal framework for environmental protection and for the use and protection of the country’s natural resources.
-The programme will have to comply with the procedures for environmental impact, under the Law on Environmental Impact Assessment (2017) detailed in Appendix 2 of the SECAP and on IFAD and GCF’s environmental and social policy – whichever is most stringent.
+The programme will have to comply with the procedures for environmental impact, under the Law on Environmental Impact Assessment (2017) detailed in Appendix 2 of the SECAP and on IFAD and GCF’s environmental and social policy.

 Furthermore, the programme aims at increasing natural resource management and reduce overexploitation of land, pasture and resources.
 The proposed programme will enhance social cohesion due to the strengthening of the value chains and will contribute to environmental conservation and sustainability because of its emphasis on the rehabilitation of degraded land, reforestation, the introduction of new management and maintenance practices and technologies, and the reduction of anthropic pressure on grazing lands and pastures.
 The proposed programme will strictly follow the existing environmental laws and regulations applicable in the country and represents a NRM oriented approach to using natural capital available in Tajikistan.
 The programme is designed to enhance sustainable and resilient business opportunities of vulnerable rural households through climate-smart natural resource management, sustainable agriculture and agroecology, promoting the territory and its environmental integrity as main driver of local economy.